 To see a more detailed view, the user can expand the three blocks of tasks, schedule and productivity.

-The workspace addresses a huge part of all the needs that employees indicated throughout the interviews.
+The main financial dashboard design addresses a huge part of all the needs that employees indicated throughout the interviews.
 Here's a short overview of the solutions we created to reduce employees’ pain points and stress and make their everyday lives much simpler and more enjoyable.

 It was crucial to make the solution intuitive and understandable, so the users would not need to spend two months learning it.
 We concentrated only on those functions─ the ITTI Digital user personas really needed for their duties.